-New MRR is the monthly recurring revenue that's generated from brand new customers.
-Let's say you have 10 new customers in a month, half of them pay $50/month and the other half pays $100/month -- new MRR would be $750.
+New MRR is the monthly recurring revenue that’s generated from brand-new customers.
+Let’s say you have 10 new customers in a month.
+Half of them pay $50 a month, and the other half pay $100 monthly.
+The new MRR would be $750.

 2. Expansion MRR

 This number represents additional monthly recurring revenue from your existing customers.
-Expansion MRR is also known as an upgrade and can also result from an upsell or cross-sell.
-Using the example above, if four customers upgrade their contracts from $50 to $100/month -- expansion MRR would be $200.
+Expansion MRR is also known as an upgrade and can result from an upsell or cross-sell.
+Using the example above, if four customers upgrade their contracts from $50 to $100 monthly, the expansion MRR would be $200.

 3. Churn MRR

-Churn MRR is the revenue that's been lost due to customers canceling or downgrading.
-So if one customer cancels their $50 subscription and three downgrade their monthly subscription from $100 to $50/month, the churn MRR would be $200.
-And this means you'll have less MRR to work with, in the upcoming months.
+Churn MRR is the revenue that’s been lost due to customers canceling or downgrading.
+So if one customer cancels their $50 subscription and three downgrade their monthly subscription from $100 to $50 monthly, the churn MRR would be -$200.
+And this means you’ll have less MRR to work with in the upcoming months.

-While MRR might seem like a big picture metric that impacts the business high-level, it's just as important to individual sales reps as it is for management.
+While MRR might seem like a big-picture metric that impacts the business at a high level, it’s just as important to individual sales reps as it is for management.

 1. Tracking Performance